Pangong Tso

-Names
+Etymology

-Historically, the lake is viewed as being made up five sublakes, which are connected through narrow water channels.
-The name Pangong Tso only applied to the westernmost lake that is mostly in Ladakh.
-The main lake on the Tibetan side is called Tso Nyak (the "middle lake").
-It is followed by two small lakes called Rum Tso.
-The last lake near Rutog is called Nyak Tso again.
-The whole lake group was and is still often referred to as Tsomo Nganglha Ringpo in Tibetan.
+Historically, the name Pangong Tso only applied to the westernmost of the five sub-lakes that was in Ladakh.
+On the Tibetan side, the two larger parts of the lake, called Nyak Tso (the "middle lake"), sandwiched the twin smaller lakes of Rum Tso.
+The whole lake group is often referred to as Tsomo Nganglha Ringpo in the Tibetan language.

-There are different interpretations of the meanings of both Pangong Tso and Tsomo Nganglha Ringpo.
-The Ladakh government website says "Pangong Tso" is Tibetan, meaning "high grassland lake", however travel books say Pangong means "hollow".
-Tsomo Nganglha Ringpo is Tibetan that is interpreted to mean various different but similar meanings -- "long, narrow, enchanted lake" by Chinese media sources, "female narrow very long lake" by early European explorers, and "long-necked swan lake" by other modern sources.
+There are different interpretations of the meanings of Pangong Tso and Tsomo Nganglha Ringpo.
+As per the Government of Ladakh, "Pangong Tso" means "high grassland lake" in Tibetan.
+However, other literature states that "Pangong" means "hollow" or "concave".
+Tsomo Nganglha Ringpo is interpreted to have various similar meanings in Tibetan.
+Chinese media sources state that it means "long, narrow, enchanted lake", while it has been described as "female narrow very long lake" by European explorers, and "long-necked swan lake" by other sources.